 “To be honest, just get outside,” Vera-Diaz said.

 If a child is genetically myopic, outdoor time likely won’t do much to slow progression, according to Mutti.
 But for kids who may develop myopia due to environmental causes, he recommended two hours a day, or 14 hours a week outside.
 By the time kids are 12, it’s likely too late to stem the tide, Mutti said.
 In fact, the earlier the better.

-To slow the progression of myopia in children, the FDA recently approved the MiSight contact lens, which is a multifocal typically used in older adults.
+To slow the progression of myopia in children, the FDA recently approved the MiSight contact lens.
 Other treatments show promise, such as eye drops with a low dose of a chemical called atropine, and orthokeratology lenses, which would reshape the cornea while the child is sleeping.

 “To be honest, just get outside.”

 Miller recommended consistent eye exams, and involving an ophthamologist in a child’s myopia treatment early on.

 Unfortunately, the treatment and repercussions of myopia cost a lot of money.
 In the U.S., myopia is more expensive than congestive heart failure, lung and breast cancer, according to a 2018 study.
 Poorer communities stand to be affected, according to Miller.

 “There are the uninsured, and awareness is an issue,” said Miller.
 “And also these children have to depend on someone to bring them to the appointments and they’re at the mercy of their parents or caregiver.
 Some individuals who are in communities where they’re underserved don’t have that kind of advocate for them.”